 8. Some people like getting really close to the rattlers.

-9. Buster may think I’m nutty but it was Mitzi would crawled into the snake pit.
+9. That cowboy may think I’m nutty but it was Mitzi would crawled into the snake pit.
 NOT ME!